Malcolm X at Sidi Gaber (short story)

 “You know, there is an old Arab proverb that says, ‘The word of the tongue roams in the ears, but the word of the heart remains in the heart.’
 Insincere words will be forgotten, yet your words driven by genuine emotion have built castles in their hearts,” said Omar.

-The car showed up at 1.50pm.
-Omar apologised.
+The car showed up at 1.50 pm.
+Omar apologized.
 It had taken him a while to buy the train tickets.
 They agreed to skip the seafood restaurant and just order lunch on the train.

 Malcolm finally arrived five minutes late and hopped onto the train just as it was about to move.

 Amir passed Malcolm his ticket.
-Carriage 4, seat 32.
+It was for carriage 4, seat 32.
 Malcolm and Mahfouz were a mere four rows apart.

 “Omar tells me you spoke at length with Mahfouz.
 How did it go?”